kitspace/kitspace/README.md

 ### Roadmap

 - [ ] GitLab and Accounts
-   - [x] Modify GitLab and integrate with login in Kitnic frontend
+   - [x] Modify GitLab and integrate with login in Kitspace frontend
    - [x] Build frontend for basic account settings
    - [ ] Make GitLab source of user projects
 - [ ] Upload submissions and editing